A girl sitting on rocks beside a clear, turquoise stream in a rocky canyon with plants and a mountain in the background.

 ☐ Small first-aid kit (plasters, pain relief, antiseptic)

-BEACH & ACTIVITIES
+HIKING & ACTIVITIES

 ☐ Quick-dry travel towel (microfibre works best)